 Next step is to decide the spatial resolution of the model bathymetry.
 The 'MIKE 21 BW Model Setup Planner' Java Script embedded in the Online Help is a very helpful tool in that process.
 You can e.g. get access to this tool from the main Help Topics in the MIKE Zero shell: Open MIKE Zero from the Start menu, then click on Help → Help Topics and search for the index 'MIKE 21 BW Model Setup Planner'.
-Click on the link 'MIKE 21 BW Model Setup Planner'and the tool will appear, see Figure 2.3.
+Click on the link 'MIKE 21 BW Model Setup Planner' she Figure 2.3.